darshil0/AI-Testing/README.md

 ### 1. Installation

-First, clone the repository and set up your environment:
+First, clone the repository and install the project in editable mode:

 ```bash
 # Clone the repository